SplineCam: Exact Visualization and Characterization of Deep Network Geometry and Decision Boundaries: Introduction

 \section{Introduction}

 Deep learning and in particular Deep Networks (DNs) have redefined the landscape of machine learning and pattern recognition \cite{lecun2015deep}.
-Although current DNs employ a variety of techniques that improve their performance, their core operation remains unchanged, primarily consisting of sequentially mapping an input vector $\bx$ to a sequence of $L$ {\em feature maps} $\bz^\ell$, $\ell=1,\dots,L$ by successively applying simple nonlinear transformations, called {\em layers}, as in
+Although current DNs employ a variety of techniques that improve their performance, their core operation remains unchanged, primarily consisting of sequentially mapping an input vector $\bx$ to a sequence of $L$ {\em feature maps} $\bz^\ell$, $\ell=1,\dots,L$ by successively applying simple nonlinear transformations, as in

-starting with $\bz^0=\bx$, and denoting by $\bW^\ell$ the weight matrix, $\bb^\ell$ the bias vector, and $\sigma$ an activation operator that applies an element-wise nonlinear activation function.
+starting with $\bz^0=\bx$.
+Here $\bW^\ell$ and $\bb^\ell$ denotes the weight matrix and the bias vector for layer $\ell$, and $\sigma$ is an activation operator that applies an element-wise nonlinear activation function.
 One popular choice for $\sigma$ is the Rectified Linear Unit (ReLU) \cite{glorot2011deep} that takes the elementwise maximum between its entry and $0$.
 The parametrization of $\bW^\ell,\bb^{\ell}$ controls the type of layer, e.g., circulant matrix for convolutional layer.